Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter1/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD B2C tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD B2C tenant.

-### Register the spa app (ms-identity-javascript-c1s1)
+### Register the app

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-c1s1`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `b2c-management-spa`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:3000`.
 1. Select **Register** to create the application.